GB RANKING3

 - Likes: Playing football - was once offered trials with Glasgow Rangers FC - boxing, basketball and regularly attends Miami Heat NBA games

-Began playing aged 3 with mum Judy and brother Jamie on the courts of Dunblane Sports Club.
+Began playing aged three with mum Judy and brother Jamie on the courts of Dunblane Sports Club.
 Almost kicked off a career in football, training with Glasgow Rangers (despite now being a Hibs supporter); In his development years received support by the LTA and Tennis Scotland.

 Recently named an NHS ambassador for their 70th birthday campaign.
 Headlined Rally For Cancer at the Queen’s Club in June 2013 in support of the Royal Marsden at which Ross Hutchins was treated.
 Global Ambassador for UNICEF, United for Wildlife, Malaria No More, WWF.